Content warning: this article references self-harm and suicide prevention

-When life feels tough and you’re feeling down, it can be hard to see a way through.
-You are not alone.
+When life feels tough and you’re feeling down, it can be hard to see a way through, but we want you to know that you’re not alone.

 If you need to talk

-Whatever you’re going through, there are lots of ways to reach out and speak to someone should you need to.
+Whatever you’re going through, there are lots of ways to reach out and speak to someone if you need to.

 The Health Assured 24/7 helpline and app offers access to mental health support from trained counsellors and advisors who are ready to listen and provide help whenever you need it.
 It’s anonymous, non-judgmental and available 24 hours a day, 365 days a year.